Moving to New Zealand from Australia

-Other Australian cities also featured on Mercer's list; Melbourne came in at 46th, Perth 50th, Canberra & Brisbane ranked equal 71st, and Brisbane 96th.
+Other Australian cities also featured on Mercer's list; Melbourne came in at 58th, Perth 61th, and Brisbane 84th.

 If you are eligible for the Australian aged-pension, you can claim this in New Zealand as part of the Social Security Agreement between the two countries.
 The agreement also allows you to add together your periods of Working Age residence in Australia and New Zealand, so you can meet the minimum requirements for the payment.

 Alternatively, you may be able to apply directly for the New Zealand scheme (known as New Zealand Super).

 Pension saving schemes

 New Zealand has an innovative and very popular employer and government-subsidised scheme that helps people in work save long term for retirement.

 It’s called KiwiSaver and it’s designed to make it easy for people maintain regular savings.